boredsquirrel/Flatpak-remotes/README.md

 Flathub also has subsets, allowing you to exclude apps with certain antifeatures.

+(*If you use the terminal, you can add the unfiltered and a filtered remote.
+If the app is in the filtered one, you will get 2 possible options.*)

 #### Verified
 Only Apps supported by upstream (official) Developers end up here.
 Quite a few are missing